-In South Africa there is an exploding trend of intensively breeding certain wild animals, mainly antelope, and to a lesser degree lions, for unnatural colour mutations or morphs.
+In South Africa, there is an exploding trend of selective breeding of certain wild animals, mainly antelope and, to a lesser degree, lions, for unnatural colour mutations or morphs.
 This is done for profit as the novelty of these colours has created a demand all on its own.
-This type of breeding or management of wildlife has absolutely no benefit to the individual animal, the species, biodiversity or conservation as a whole.
+This type of breeding or management of wildlife has no benefit to the individual animal, the species, biodiversity or conservation.
+By the NSPCA

 Selective breeding is the deliberate selection of and breeding for selected animal traits, usually in controlled conditions.
 This has been practised extensively with domestic species and has caused numerous animal welfare concerns.
 “40% of commonly traded antelope species have colour morphs and 69% commonly traded antelope have been genetically manipulated” Rushworth, I. SAWMA.
 2014

-As colour mutants and hybrids are selectively bred, manipulated and are worth a large sum of money they are farmed intensively as opposed to the usual extensive farming that is done with most antelope in South Africa.
+As colour mutants and hybrids are selectively bred and worth a large sum of money, they are farmed intensively as opposed to the usual extensive farming that is done with most antelope in South Africa.

-When this is translated to live animals very unethical practices are used to increase profits.
-This includes confining animals to the smallest spaces possible, feeding animals unnatural feeds (often containing enhancement drugs or antibiotics to combat stress related illnesses) to increase production or size, removing young animals before they are weaned in order to bring the mothers back into oestrus so that they may be mated again to produce more offspring, and physically altering or maiming animals to prevent them from injuring one another when confined to small spaces.
+When this is translated to live animals, unethical practices are used to increase profits.
+This includes confining animals to the smallest spaces possible, feeding animals unnatural feeds (often containing enhancement drugs or antibiotics to combat stress-related illnesses) to increase production or size, and removing young animals before they are weaned to bring the mothers back into oestrus so that they may be mated again to produce more offspring, and physically altering or maiming animals to prevent them from injuring one another when confined to small spaces.

-Coupled to all of these concerns, antelope and lions remain wild animals that are not domesticated.
-They do not seek solace from being near to humans, and captivity, confinement and manipulation are foreign and very stressful to wild animals.
+Coupled with all of these concerns, antelope and lions remain wild animals that are not domesticated.
+They do not seek solace from being near humans, and captivity, confinement and manipulation are foreign and very stressful to wild animals.

 Animals are housed in small camps that are securely fenced.
 These camps are often too small to sustain the animals naturally without human intervention.

-These camps are often barren with the bare minimum provided in terms of shelter and grazing.
-Often overgrazing and soil erosion are found, and this type of farming is just as damaging to the ecosystem as domestic farming.
+These camps are often barren, with the bare minimum provided in terms of shelter and grazing.
+Overgrazing and soil erosion are often found, and this type of farming is just as damaging to the ecosystem as domestic farming.

 Inbreeding and loss of genetic diversity:

-Inbreeding is actively practiced and used to create these colour mutations and species are intentionally hybridised to create oddities.
-The ultimate result of continued inbreeding is terminal lack of vigour and probable extinction as the gene pool contracts, fertility decreases, abnormalities increase and mortality rates rise.
+Inbreeding is actively practised and used to create these colour mutations, and species are intentionally hybridised to create oddities.
+The ultimate result of continued inbreeding is a terminal lack of vigour and probable extinction as the gene pool contracts, fertility decreases, abnormalities increase, and mortality rates rise.

-Colour mutant antelope are well known for being prone to skin cancers, heart and eye complications along with others.
-Inbreeding causes a variety of ailments including sickness, deformities, sterility and infant deaths.
+Colour-mutant antelope are well known for being prone to skin cancers, heart and eye complications, and other ailments.
+Inbreeding causes a variety of ailments, including sickness, deformities, sterility and infant deaths.

 Loss of disease and parasite resistance:

-With intensive farming of animals comes associated chronic stress and distress which leads to decreased production and illness.
-To counteract this farmers often resort to supplementing feed with antibiotics and other growth supplements.
+With intensive farming of animals comes associated chronic stress and distress, which leads to decreased production and illness.
+To counteract this, farmers often supplement feed with antibiotics and other growth supplements.
 Parasite burdens are greatly increased when animals are confined and farmed intensively, so anti-parasiticides are used continuously.

-The use of the above mentioned substances is not closely monitored, controlled nor used as per the manufacturer’s instructions.
-This leads to the creation of resistant bacteria and viruses, and “super” parasites.
+The use of the above-mentioned substances is not closely monitored, controlled or used as per the manufacturer’s instructions.
+This leads to the creation of resistant bacteria and viruses and “super” parasites.

-With captive animals there is a hugely increased risk of disease outbreak.
-This affects the welfare of the captive animals, and wild animals that may contract the diseases.
-Wild, free ranging animals have natural immunities that make them able to cope with parasites and some diseases, but once in captivity or farmed intensively these animals are very prone to disease and illness.
+With captive animals, there is a hugely increased risk of disease outbreaks.
+This affects the welfare of captive and wild animals that may contract the diseases.
+Wild, free-ranging animals have natural immunities that make them able to cope with parasites and some diseases.
+However, once in captivity or farmed intensively, these animals are very prone to disease and illness.